The Sensemaker

 • do these things while continuing to fulfil the duties of prime minister.

-Toil and trouble.
-That may not be too difficult.
-Streeting, the health secretary, has reportedly told Starmer that he is ready to be the next prime minister.
-His case will have been helped by Labour’s hold of Redbridge council, which includes his constituency.
-Rayner, meanwhile, has not launched a leadership bid, but urged Starmer to tack to the left and allow Burnham, the mayor of Greater Manchester and a former Cabinet minister, to return to parliament.
+Streeting.
+The current health secretary has reportedly told Starmer that he is ready to be the next prime minister.
+His case will have been helped by Labour’s hold of Redbridge council, which includes his constituency, but he doesn’t want to be the person to trigger a leadership contest.

 And vote loser.
 Although embracing the EU could conceivably win back some Labour voters who have jumped ship to the Greens or the Lib Dems, it may not do much to regain those who plumped for Reform in historic Labour heartlands in England and Wales.